ClaudiuChelcea/Informatics-Tools/README.md

 # Informatics-Tools
-Repository for the Informatics Tools course
+Repository for the Informatics Tools course homeworks.